David-Maura-Rodgers/PP4-Gamer-Review/TESTING.md

 1. Ensure site user is logged in
 2. Click on any Review Title on the home page
 3. User can scroll through the page to see review text, icons and comment form.
-4. User can enter a comment to be submitted to Site Admin for approval
+4. User enters a comment to be submitted to Site Admin for approval

 Expected: